Mugilan-Codes/my-family-budget/README.md

 ## TODO:

 1. Use config and dotenv together to provide fallbacks and understanding
-1. Complete Backend
+1. Complete the routes
-   1. setup database - postgres
-   1. create schema
-   1. create routes
+1. Refactor Backend
-1. Complete Frontend (React/Vue or React Native)

 ## Instruction